twentyse7en/dots/i3/README.md

 # i3

 ## Dual Monitor Setup
+Split workspace [1-5] in first monitor and [6-10] in second monitor.
+No extra keybinding is required.

+*previous solution*:
 I have been using dwm for long time, they provide seperate workspaces for each monitor. `[1-9]` for screen 1 and `[1-9]` for screen 2.
 But in i3 the workspace is shared, we define workspace in the config [1-10] then this will be availbale in both screen.
 One workspace will be available in one screen at a time.
 What I wanted was seperate 9 workspaces for each screens, independent of each other.
 It can be achieved in i3, but we have to